 Cons - A nanny is considered an employee and is therefore subject to formal payroll with tax, national insurance and pension deductions.
 A nanny tends to be employed full-time, and as older children spend their day at school the nanny is required to do less and less each day - making this a potentially costly option.
 The average live out nanny salary is £10.18 per hour (£26,945 per annum) in the South West according to the latest Nannytax Survey.

 Kowalah helps parents by providing you with regular afterschool care, delivered in your own home, by a selection of our interviewed and reference checked Kowalahs.
 We can give you the flexibility of your own nanny but only paying for what you use like a childminder.
 We can give you care in your own home like a nanny would, but without the need to handle payroll and tax.

 Your requirements are likely to be highly specific, so email us at firstname.lastname@example.org with an overview of what you need:

 We will then run a request through the Kowalah platform on your behalf and come back to you, typically within 24 hours with a number of possibilities.
-Often this will be a mix of a couple of Kowalahs that can cover your bookings.
+Often this will be a mix of a couple of Kowalahs that can cover your bookings - but we’ll endeavour to find a Kowalah that can do all or the majority of your bookings to give your children consistency.
 You can review their profiles, look at their photos, read reviews from previous parents and confirm how you wish to proceed.